 \section{Abstract}

-The rank 2 invariants of stable pairs over a Calabi-Yau threefold were computed in \cite{a41} using the wall-crossing formula of Joyce-Song \cite{a30} and Kontsevich-Soibelman \cite{a42}.
-The computations in \cite{a41} depended on the combinatorial properties of the elements of the Hall-algebra given as stack functions defined by Joyce \cite{a56}.
-These combinatorial computations become immediately complicated and hard to carry out when studying higher rank stable pairs with rank$>2$.
-In this article we introduce an independent approach to computation of rank 2 stable pair invariants not using the wallcrossing formula and rather using the stratification of their corresponding moduli spaces and directly computing the weighted Euler characteristic of the strata.
-This approach may be used to avoid complex combinatorial wallcrossing calculations and to carry out the computation of invariants in rank$>2$ cases directly.
-Moreover, we suspect that the method introduced in this article may be used to prove the integrality of the corresponding partition functions for higher rank invariants in special cases.
+The invariants of rank 2 Joyce-Song semistable pairs over a Calabi-Yau threefold were computed in \cite{a41}, using the wall-crossing formula of Joyce-Song \cite{a30} and Kontsevich-Soibelman \cite{a42}.
+Such wallcrossing computations often depend on the combinatorial properties of certain elements of a Hall-algebra (these are the stack functions defined by Joyce \cite{a56}).
+These combinatorial computations become immediately complicated and hard to carry out, when studying higher rank stable pairs with rank$>2$.
+The main purpose of this article is to introduce an independent approach to computation of rank 2 stable pair invariants, without applying the wallcrossing formula and rather by stratifying their corresponding moduli space and directly computing the weighted Euler characteristics of the strata.
+This approach may similarly be used to avoid complex combinatorial wallcrossing calculations in rank$>2$ cases.